-Even the prophets later on who proclaimed doom and judgement for their people, ended their sermons by delivering a message of redemption and restoration.
-Jeremiah was often known as”weeping prophet” or “weeping prophet” because of the dark character of his work and the awful judgment he announced from God He was quick to acknowledge the fact that God could bring joy following this kind of sadness (Jeremiah 31:13).
+Even the prophets, later on, who proclaimed doom and judgment for their people, ended their sermons by delivering a message of redemption and restoration.
+Jeremiah was often known as the “weeping prophet” or “weeping prophet” because of the dark character of his work and the awful judgment he announced from God, He was quick to acknowledge the fact that God could bring joy following this kind of sadness (Jeremiah 31:13).

 - let The Dead Bury The Dead: Meaning of Matthew 8:22